Parsa-Sedigh/neetcode-advanced-algorithms/pamphlets/1-arrays.md

 So when we have a variable-length window, we usually have an inner while loop but that doesn't mean the time complexity is O(n^2) .

 ## 4-3.
 Two Pointers
+Sliding window is pretty much a subset of two-pointers.

+Q: What is the difference of two-pointers and sliding window problems?

+A: With two pointer algos, we care mostly about the two individual els that the pointers are pointing at.
+But in sliding window, we care about the entire window.

+In 4-3-1.py, one solution is build another arr by iterating the original arr in reverse order.
+But another way that doesn't have extra memory is with two pointers.

+So in this technique, we usually initialize two pointers at the end of the arr and then we start moving them towards each other based on some condition until they meet or cross each other.

 ## 5-4.
 Prefix Sums